 A: We now have some data on one fluorinated wax (Swix HF8).
 More data is being acquired all the time and we will update the charts when we can.
 We are also evaluated the effectiveness and durability of pure fluoro topcoat powders.
 That data too will be made available once we have enough data to make accurate statements.

 Q: What about wax brands?

-A: It takes A LOT of data to compile these results.
+A: It takes A LOT of time and data to compile these results.
 Over time we will add in addition wax brands.
 For now, use wax hardness to compare brand X vs the waxes we've tested.
 If the wax from brand X has a hardest value similar to one we've tested the results will probably be similar.
 We've compiled hardness values here: